polymode/polymode/modes/readme.md

 The hostmode `pm-host/latex` from above is already defined in [poly-base.el](poly-base.el), so you need not have declared it.

-Noq, let's assume you want a more specialized noweb mode, say `noweb` with `R` chunks.
+Now, let's assume you want a more specialized noweb mode, say `noweb` with `R` chunks.
 Instead of declaring root hostmodes and innermodes again you should clone existing noweb root objects.
 This is how it is done (from [poly-R.el](poly-R.el)):